simonfong6/auto-check-in/README.md

 ![](images/crontab-save-warning.png)

 ## Crontab Formatting
 Remember that `crontab` uses 24 hour clock so this means run on the 8th hour at the 0th minute of each day.
-(8:00 PM Everyday)
+(8:00 AM Everyday)
 ```
 0 8 * * *
 ```